Exiled1/JadeLink/README.md

 # JadeLink

-This is a revamp of the regular StudentVue web application, there are 4 mini teams to the mega team, and there are a couple large portions to tackle, those being the database, how to move info from the database to the web application.
+This is a revamp of the regular StudentVue web application.
+The whole team comprises of four smaller teams.
+Some specific tasks for the mini-teams include working with the database, Java programming, front-end/back-end development, and creating the website itself.

-How this works for the actual web app is going to be like this.
+Steps:

-- We need to initialize firebase, then actually install the sample code to work off of
+- Initialize Firebase, then actually install the sample code to work off of
-- Initialize the project folder.
+- Initialize the project folder
 - Start the development server
-- Configuring the web app manifest.
+- Configure the web app manifest
-- Filling out 'sw-import.js'
+- Fill out 'sw-import.js'

 ----------------------------------------------------------------------------------------------------------------------------------------

-Initializing firebase:
+Initializing Firebase:

 - For the first steps we actually need to initialize firebase.
-To do that you need to go to the directory that contains the project and run '$ firebase init' inside of the directory that contains the project.
+To do that, you need to go to the directory that contains the project and run '$ firebase init' inside of the directory that contains the project.
-- After you type that it'll ask you what features you'd actually like to install.
+- After you type that, it'll ask you what features you'd actually like to install.
 (Features, if you will) You can choose what you'd actually like to have for it.
 - You need to select the actual firebase project that you (I) created (P.S. when firebase asks about the Firebase Database rules, just choose the default "database.rules.json" file.)
 - Don't configure the project as a single-page app (In other words say no for the secondary thing, the one after it asks if youd like to use it as your public directory)